SoftwareWriterDude/coolchat/README.md

 # coolchat
 A retro inspired chat software

+## About
+Cool chat is a retro inspired chat software that was created to demonstrate just how much better things could be compared to IRC, It's goal is to eventually serve as a replacement to the outdated and unsecure IRC protocol.
+It is not designed to function like Dicord or XMPP. there is no store and forwarding of messages, chats happen in real time.

 ## Server usage
 Generate a cert for first time use
 > ./chatserver gencert